IDEA-Research/HumanArt/README.md

 **Tasks that Human-Art targets for:**

 - multi-scenario `human detection`, `2D human pose estimation`, and `3D human mesh recovery`
+    - Notably, after training with ED-Pose, results on MSCOCO raise 0.8, indicating multi-scenario images may benefit feature extraction and human understanding of real scenes.
 - multi-scenario `human image generation` (especially `controllable` human image generation, e.g. with conditions such as pose and text)
 - `out-of-domain` human detection and human pose estimation